anima-wg/brski-cloud/anima-brski-cloud.md

 Bootstrapping Remote Secure Key Infrastructures defines how to onboard a device securely into an operator maintained infrastructure.
 It assumes that there is local network infrastructure for the device to discover and to help the device.
 This document extends the new device behaviour so that if no local infrastructure is available, such as in a home or remote office, that the device can use a well defined "call-home" mechanism to find the operator maintained infrastructure.

-To this, this document defines how to contact a well-known cloud registrar, and two ways in which the new device may be redirected towards the operator maintained infrastructure.
+To this, this document defines how to contact a well-known Cloud Registrar, and two ways in which the new device may be redirected towards the operator maintained infrastructure.

 --- middle

 # Introduction

 Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} and {{RFC8994}} specifies automated network onboarding of devices,  referred to as pledges, within an Autonomic Control Plane or other managed network infrastructure.
-BRSKI Section 2.7 describes how a pledge "MAY contact a well-known URI of a cloud registrar if a local registrar cannot be discovered or if the pledge's target use cases do not include a local registrar".
+BRSKI Section 2.7 describes how a pledge "MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the pledge's target use cases do not include a local Registrar".

-This document further specifies use of a BRSKI cloud registrar and clarifies operations that are not sufficiently specified in BRSKI.
+This document further specifies use of a BRSKI Cloud Registrar and clarifies operations that are not sufficiently specified in BRSKI.

 ## Terminology